 In addition to providing for a reserve for general contingencies, our overall financing needs for the American Centrifuge project will also include additional costs not covered by our target cost estimate, such as financing costs, financial assurance requirements and operating costs related to commercial plant initial operations.
 See "Business - The American Centrifuge Plant - American Centrifuge Asset Retirement Obligation" for a discussion of our financial assurance requirements, currently estimated to be approximately \$345.3 million in 2006 dollars, and associated asset retirement obligations.
-See "Risk Factors - Our estimates of the costs of the American Centrifuge Plant".
+See "Risk Factors - Our estimates of the costs of the American Centrifuge project are subject to significant uncertainties that could adversely affect our ability to finance and deploy the American Centrifuge Plant".